Los Angeles School Police Department

-The Los Angeles School Police Department (LASPD) is a law enforcement agency in Los Angeles, California, whose duties are to provide police services to the Los Angeles Unified School District (thus, sometimes called L.A.
+The Los Angeles School Police Department (LASPD) is a law enforcement agency in Los Angeles, California, whose duties are to provide police services to the Los Angeles Unified School District (LAUSD) (thus, sometimes called L.A.
 Unified Police), also enforcing state and city laws.
 LASPD officers assist staff with disturbances and potential criminal activity on the campuses and in the surrounding communities on a daily basis.